-If a student has not passed a course they need to submit a report using this form.
-This information is to be submitted to faculty member by (date): Faculty Name: Student Name: Course Number: Student ID #: Describe the factors that impacted your success in this class.
+if a student has not passed a course they need to submit a report using this form.
+This information is to be submitted to faculty member by (date): Faculty Name: Student Name: Course Number: Student ID #: 1.
+Describe the factors that impacted your success in this class.
 2. Please provide a personal statement that includes the following information to the faculty by the due date. a.
-Based on feedback from course faculty, how are you going to be successful in the ty, now are you going to be successful in the course? (include study strategies) b.
+Based on feedback from course faculty, how are you going to be successful in the course? (include study strategies) b.
 How often will you be communicating with faculty member? c.
 Hours worked per week. d.
-Financial support for finishing course d.
 Financial support for finishing course and program i.
 Grant and scholarship receiving ng ii.
 Other.